kinojms/obsidian-notes/CSOPESY/Core Dumped/Processes.md

 	- Instruction Register
 	- Flags
 - The CPU State of a process includes: Program Counter to Flags
-	- this is where the data (snapshot) of a
+	- this is where the captured CPU state is stored (snapshot)

+The OS also keeps track of all the memory blocks allocated to each process